logoPostPlanify

 Why This Time Works

 • Shared Behavior: This window captures a universal routine.
 Professionals are on their lunch break, students are between classes, and others are taking a pause from daily errands.
+Tracking these patterns through social media analytics reveals just how predictable this spike is.

 • Reduced Distractions: Unlike the morning rush or afternoon slump, users during this period are focused on their phones, making them more likely to stop, watch, and engage with content.